wvanheemstra/tacit/Creating NodeJS Modules.md

 git submodule add git://github.com/wvanheemstra/tacit-helloworld.git tacit-helloworld

+The outcome will be as follows:

+Cloning into 'tacit'...
+remote: Counting objects: 14, done.
+remote: Compressing objects: 100% (9/9), done.
+remote: Total 14 (delta 2), reused 11 (delta 2), pack-reused 0
+Receiving objects: 100% (14/14), done.
+Resolving deltas: 100% (2/2), done.

 Now you should see a directory ('tacit-helloworld') been created inside tacit.
-It has its own .git folder, so it can be referenced like any other repository.
+It has its own .git folder, so it can be referenced like any other repository:

+git://github.com/wvanheemstra/tacit/tacit-helloworld.git

 Inside tacit there will be a file .gitmodules with the following content: